-Prosecutors are calling for R. Kelly to be sentenced to at least 25 years in prison after he was found guilty of racketeering and eight violations of an anti-sex-trafficking law.
+Federal prosecutors are calling for R. Kelly to spend at least 25 years in prison after he was found guilty of racketeering and multiple violations of an anti-sex-trafficking law.

-The memo says the Grammy-winning artist used his “fame, money and popularity” to systematically “prey upon children and young women for his own sexual gratification.”
+The memo said the Grammy-winning artist used his “fame, money and popularity” to systematically “prey upon children and young women for his own sexual gratification.”

-“He continued his crimes and avoided punishment for them for almost 30 years and must now be held to account,” prosecutors added.
+“He continued his crimes and avoided punishment for them for almost 30 years and must now be held to account,” prosecutors alleged.

-Kelly’s lawyers are fighting for him to receive 17 years under current federal sentencing guidelines, according to the Associated Press.
+Kelly’s lawyers are fighting for the singer-songwriter to receive 17 years under current federal sentencing guidelines, according to published reports.

-As previously reported, the “I Believe I Can Fly” artist was found guilty in September for being the ringleader of a scheme that recruited women and underage girls for sex.
+The “I Believe I Can Fly” artist was found guilty in September for being the ringleader of a scheme that recruited women and underage girls for sex.
+A federal jury in Brooklyn, New York handed down the verdict, which included guilty counts for racketeering and eight violations of an anti-sex-trafficking law, as previously reported.

 The allegations against him received renewed attention when Lifetime aired its 2019 docuseries Surviving R. Kelly and followed it up with Surviving R. Kelly Part II: The Reckoning.